HansdaTechs/OlChikiLang-site/README.md

 > Santali Programming Language for the Ol Chiki Script

-OlChikiLang is a programming language developed by **Disom Labs** for the Santali language using the **Ol Chiki** script.
+OlChikiLang is a programming language developed by **HansdaTechs** for the Santali language using the **Ol Chiki** script.
 It aims to make programming more accessible to Santali speakers by enabling coding in their native writing system.
 ---
 ![Version](https://img.shields.io/badge/version-1.0-blue)
 ![Status](https://img.shields.io/badge/status-active-green)